DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG003-CIS-Control-Group3.md

 ### Why it is required

+The department has legal and regulatory responsibility to manage data assets appropriately.

 ### How it is achieved

 >Link to guideline or process goes here if existing or planned
+* Engagement with KIM team
+* Engagement with DPO team
+* Applying appropriate technical controls (i.e. retention policies within Sharepoint)

 ## Control 3.5